porcelli-forks/uberfire-provisioning/README.md

 The project is divided into an SPI module whcih contains these concepts plus a set of providers that automatically register to the service via classpath resolution.

+The current providers implementations are:
+- Docker (uberfire-provisioning-docker-provider)
+- Kubernetes (uberfire-provisioning-kubernetes-provider)
+- Wildfly (uberfire-provisioning-wildfly-provider)

-Once we have our new provisioned runtimeswe can manage their state and control them remotely.
+Once we have our new provisioned runtimes we can manage their state and control them remotely.

 By using the provided APIs we will end up creating runtimes, no matter the provider that we choose to use.
 These container instances should provide a way for the end users to execute operations and get information about state: